Skip to content

 • Font Optimization: Preloads and self-hosts fonts for faster text rendering, including fallback for Google Fonts.

-• Remove Unused CSS: Scans and removes CSS that’s not used on a page, reducing file size dramatically.
+• Remove Unused CSS: Scans and removes unused CSS that’s not used on a page, reducing file size dramatically.

 • Built-in CDN Support: Integrates easily with BunnyCDN, Cloudflare, and others for global asset delivery.